 Union Family Practice

-A 247-bed, JCAHO-approved general hospital, CMC-Union is the main teaching hospital for the second and third year residents of this residency program.
+A 227-bed, JCAHO-approved general hospital, CMC-Union is the main teaching hospital for the second and third year residents of this residency program.
 It is a modern, efficient, and well-staffed facility with a cancer center, cardiovascular center, women and children's center as well as diabetes, rehabilitation and sleep disorders centers as key service lines.
 It has a medical staff of more than 320 physicians with over 24 specialties represented.
 CT, MRI and interventional radiologic procedures are also available on-site.
 A call room for the residents, several conference rooms, and the office of the coordinator, residency director and assistant director are located in the hospital.
 Unlike many community hospitals, the hospital occupancy rate at Carolinas HealthCare System Union is high.
-CMC-Union began construction on a new three-story patient tower, with the addition of 25 acute care beds, to its campus in 2012, expected to be complete in 2015.
+CMC-Union will begin construction on a new three-story patient tower and add 25 acute care beds to its campus in 2012, expected to be complete in 2015.

 Carolinas Medical Center